BurntSushi/ripgrep/GUIDE.md

   parallelism, so it might be slower.)
 * `-L/--follow`: Follow symbolic links while recursively searching.
 * `-M/--max-columns`: Limit the length of lines printed by ripgrep.
+* `--max-bytes NUM`: Limit how many bytes are read and searched from each file or stream.
+This is useful when matches are known to appear only in a header region near the beginning of very large files, and pairs well with `--max-count 1`.
 * `--debug`: Shows ripgrep's debug output.
 This is useful for understanding why a particular file might be ignored from search, or what kinds of configuration ripgrep is loading from the environment.